basejump/grails-gpars-batch-load-benchmark/README.md

 Its theoretically perfect for splitting up batch process to take advantage of validation and processing in your cores will keeping the statments firing into your database.

-LoaderService has the different benchmarks to run and its called form Bootsrap using when I do run-war

 Key conclusions
 -------

 The 4 key factors I have discovered so far to really speed things up are..

 1. Use GPars so you are not firing on the proverbial 1 cylinder.
-If you have 8 cores then use them.
 2. follow the concepts in the hibernate suggestions here in http://docs.jboss.org/hibernate/core/3.3/reference/en/html/batch.html for chaps 13.1 and 13.2 and set your jdbc.batch_size then go to Ted's article here http://naleid.com/blog/2009/10/01/batch-import-performance-with-grails-and-mysql/
 3. use small transaction batches and keep them the same size as the jdbc.batch_size.
 DO NOT (auto)commit on every insert
 4. Don't use GORM data binding if you can avoid it.